Democratizing access to 401(k) advice

 The financial services industry is increasingly becoming digitized.
 Americans expect to have the ability to choose where they keep their money, how they move it, and who they share it with.
 Financial technology companies have evolved to offer more personalized financial tools compared to traditional financial institutions, and consumers expect minimal financial restrictions.

 Pontera uses “account aggregation” technology to power its services, a technology and process that is ubiquitous in the financial services industry.
-This technology is crucial in enabling trusted advisers to offer holistic investment strategies and advice to their clients, while avoiding the downsides of status-quo alternatives.
-While many account aggregation companies focus on deposit accounts, industry-wide standards have continued to develop, and the most recent standards now include investment account information as well.
+This technology is crucial in enabling trusted advisers to offer holistic investment strategies and advice to their clients.

 Explore open roles